60 Clever Uses for Salt—That Don’t Involve Cooking

 Deodorize your sneakers

 Sneakers and other canvas shoes can get pretty smelly, especially if you wear them without socks in the summertime.
 Knock out the odor and soak up the moisture by occasionally sprinkling a little salt in your canvas shoes.
-Don’t miss these other fixes for shoe odors.

 To speed up the healing process and prevent infections, soak new body piercing jewelry in salt water.
 Just be sure to use the correct ratio: The Piercing Bible recommends ¼ teaspoon of non-iodized salt for each cup of warm water.
 You can get too much of a good thing; water with high salt content can irritate your skin, according to the site.
 These are the most (and least) painful parts of your body to tattoo.